xolox/vim-session/README.md

 This option controls the location of your session scripts.
 Its default value is `~/.vim/sessions` (on UNIX) or `~\vimfiles\sessions` (on Windows).
 If you don't mind the default you don't have to do anything; the directory will be created for you.
 Note that a leading `~` is expanded to your current home directory (`$HOME` on UNIX, `%USERPROFILE%` on Windows).

+### The `g:session_lock_directory` option

+The vim-session plug-in uses lock files to prevent double loading of sessions.
+By default the lock files are stored in the same directory as the sessions.
+If you'd rather store lock files in a dedicated lock file directory you can use this option:

+    " Store lock files in a tmpfs that doesn't persist between reboots. let g:session_lock_directory = '/var/lock'

 ### The `g:session_default_name` option

 The name of the default session without directory or filename extension (you'll never guess what the default is).